marcouderzo/CSDemoParser/Worklog.md

 break;
 ```

-This results in the parser not ever setting the global player variables,  causing no output in the log.
+This results in the parser never setting the global player variables, obviously causing no output in the log.

 In order to understand what was happening, we decided to follow the call stack of the parser, starting from `HandleDemoPacket()`.
 The latter calls `DumpDemoPacket()`, as follows: